 Also, it is said that the culture derived from the pronunciation of "bean" (mame) is also the same as "kill the demon" (mame).

-Why do Japanese do it on 3rd February?
+Why do the Japanese do it on 3rd February?

-“Setsubun” falls on the season changing day, and therefore it is said that it is a day when bad things will enter easier.
+“Setsubun” falls on the season-changing day, and therefore it is said that it is a day when bad things will enter easier.
 It is said that bad things will occur in the next season if the evil and bad things accumulated in the current season are not cleared.
-Therefore, it was fixed on 3rd February which falls in the winter where people get sick easily and is also a festive day of the lunar calendar.
+Therefore, it was fixed on 3rd February which falls in the winter when people get sick easily and is also a festive day of the lunar calendar.